Sugar Sugar Rune

 Sugar Sugar Rune (シュガシュガルーン, Shuga Shuga Rūn) or Sugar² Rune is a Japanese magical girl manga series written and illustrated by Moyoco Anno and serialized in the shōjo manga magazine Nakayoshi from September 2003 to May 2007.
 The series was collected into eight volumes published by Kodansha from September 2003 to May 2007.
 Sugar Sugar Rune was adapted into an anime television series produced by Studio Pierrot, which aired on TV Tokyo from July 2, 2005, to June 24, 2006.
-A new anime adaptation produced by Studio Khara has been announced.
+A new anime of the reboot/remake adaptation produced by Studio Khara has been announced.

 Sugar Sugar Rune won the 29th Kodansha Manga Awards in the children's manga category.

 Plot

 In the Magical World, the future queen is chosen by selecting two young witches and sending them to the Human World, where they'll compete to capture the hearts of boys.
 Whoever has collected the most by the end of the competition is crowned queen.

-This generation's Queen Candidates are best friends and polar opposites Vanilla Mieux and Chocolat Meilleure, the daughters of the current queen and her former competitor (respectively).
+This generation's Queen Candidates are best friends and opposites, Vanilla Mieux and Chocolat Meilleure, the daughters of the current queen and her former competitor (respectively).
 They're aided by their assigned mentor and guardian, pop idol witch Rockin' Robin, and their two animal familiars, Blanca the mouse and Duke the frog.

-But the girls have more to deal with than just competing for hearts at school.
-There's something weird about the cool, mysterious middle school boy Pierre, who resembles the evil king Glace—and he seems to be after Chocolat.
-Now, both trapped within their own new goals, the two witches must fight their way and retain a friendship which no magic can defeat.
+In addition to competing for hearst at their new school, the girls become involved in a conflict surrounding Pierre, who is a middle school student who bears a resemblance to Glace, the former evil king.
+Pierre is interested in Chocolat, and, as a result the relationship and the competition with Vanilla threaten to complicate.
+As their experiences in the Human World begin to challenge their friendship and their individual goals, the two witches mus navigate the competition while confronting the forces that threaten Magical World.